callmeteus/murmur2/README.md

 # murmur2
 Zero dependency murmur2 buffer hash algorithm implementation in JavaScript

-Originaly created by Austin Appleby
+Originally created by Austin Appleby
 Inspired by flagUpDown's code and CAV2's whitespace remotion code

 # How to use